Duct tape: Spaceflight

-Duct tape, referred to as "...good old-fashioned American gray tape..." was used by the Apollo 17 astronauts on the moon to improvise a repair to a damaged fender on the lunar rover, preventing possible damage from the spray of lunar dust as they drove.
+Duct tape, referred to as "...good old-fashioned American gray tape..." was used by the Apollo 17 astronauts on the Moon to improvise a repair to a damaged fender on the lunar rover, preventing possible damage from the spray of lunar dust as they drove.

 Military

 In the US submarine fleet, an adhesive cloth tape is called "EB Green," as the duct tape used by Electric Boat was green.
 It is also called "duck tape", "riggers' tape", "hurricane tape", or "100-mph tape"; a name that comes from the use of a specific variety of duct tape that was supposed to withstand up to 100 mph winds.
 The tape is so named because it was used during the Vietnam War to repair or balance helicopter rotor blades.

 Alternative uses

-Duct tape's widespread popularity and multitude of uses has earned it a strong place in popular culture, and has inspired a vast number of creative and imaginative applications.

 Duct tape occlusion therapy (DTOT) is a method intended to treat warts by covering them with duct tape for an extended period.
-The evidence for its effectiveness is poor; thus it is not recommended as routine treatment.
+The evidence for its effectiveness is poor; thus, it is not recommended as routine treatment.
 However, other studies suggest the duct tape treatment is more effective than existing medical options.
 Duct tape is often used in shoe repair due to its resiliency.

 Duct tape has been used to temporarily fix Apple's iPhone 4 dropped call issue, as an alternative to Apple's own rubber case.